-In the most basic definition, wearable technology refers to computing devices workers and managers can attach to their body.
+In the most basic definition, wearable technology refers to computing devices workers and managers can attach to their bodies.
 These mobile data collection devices may look like clothing accessories or may be embedded in traditional outfits.
-There are a wealth of options available to businesses, and decision-makers need to evaluate the benefits of potential assets.
+There is a wealth of options available to businesses, and decision-makers need to evaluate the benefits of potential assets.

 Here are some ways wearable computing technology can help different business, and which devices are right for expected demand:

 Manufacturing may involve employees performing a number of complicated tasks.
 Wearable devices allow managers to observe production processes through cameras, voice capturing technology or automated data collection devices attached to workers.
 The Cut Form Fab Metal blog listed Google Glass and GoPro as options for companies that want a live visual feed of manufacturing.

 While simple data collection solutions will provide plenty of information on production output pace and allow employees to send progress in real-time, complicated manufacturing may profit from augmented reality technology.
 With devices such as Google Glass, the solution not only collects data but displays information for the user.
 Employees can build goods while referencing important schematic data or work order details.